Financial Statement Analysis

 Profit Margin – Let us look at the example of Etsy above.
 We note that the Gross Margin of the company is around 64.5%, however, its Operating Margin and Profit Margins are negative at -0.69% and -19.8%, respectively.
 Why is this so?

-However, before we answer the question of “Why”, it is important to understand the meaning of terms – Gross margin, operating margins and profit margins!, Do you know about these Profit Margins?
-Profitability analysis is one of the most important part of the financial analysis and research.
+However, before we answer the question of “Why”, it is important to understand the meaning of terms – Gross margin, operating margins and profit margins!, Do you know about these Margins?
+Profitability analysis is one of the most important parts of financial analysis and research.

 In this article, we look at Profit Margins in detail –